dlanza1/hdfs-block-distribution/README.md

  * -p <path>: (mandatory) path to the directory or file to analyze.
  * -w <0-100>: set percentage to use when coloring in yellow (default: 20).
  * -e <0-100>: set percentage to use when coloring in red (default: 50).
- * -n <hostname>: get detailed information for a given host.
+ * -n <hostname>: get detailed information for a given host (root access through SSH is needed).
  * -h: show help and exit.